 Washtenaw County Public Health

-As of Sept 10, 2014 Michigan has no confirmed cases of enterovirus D68.
-The Michigan Department of Community Health is reporting an increase in severe respiratory illness in children 5-17 years and is working with local hospitals and health departments to coordinate testing where necessary.
+The Michigan Department of Community Health confirmed on Sept 19 that three Michigan specimens submitted to the Centers for Disease Control and Prevention laboratory have tested positive for enterovirus D68 (EV-D68).
+Michigan has seen an increase in severe respiratory illness in children across the state.
 Washtenaw County Public Health is monitoring the situation.
 We will provide more information as it becomes available.

 All Washtenaw residents diagnosed with Lyme disease are reported to Washtenaw County Public Health.
 To date, there is no evidence that transmission of Lyme disease has occurred in Washtenaw County.
 In West Michigan, however, infected tick populations are present along the lakeshore.
 County residents may be exposed in other parts of Michigan or in other states.